 6. Buffalo MiniStation Extreme - Best for extreme ruggedness

 Buffalo's MiniStation Extreme is slightly more expensive than some of its portable rivals, but it's a seriously tough and rugged little drive that will be a great option for people who work outdoors or who enjoy trekking across the Pennines for their holidays.

 It does stick with a standard USB 3.0 interface, though, rather than the newer USB-C that is used on the latest MacBooks and Windows laptops.
 However, there are still millions of people who have USB 3 laptops, so there's certainly an audience for a rugged portable drive such as this.

-The MiniStation Extreme is available with either 500GB, 1TB or 2TB storage, with prices around £64, £75 and £105 respectively (and the 1TB model is available in black, red or silver, while the other models stick with plain black).
-US readers can get the 1TB model for around $135 from HP.
+The MiniStation Extreme is available with either 500GB, 1TB or 2TB storage.
+The 1TB model is available in black, red or silver, while the other models stick with plain black).

 It's not the smallest or lightest portable drive we've ever seen, measuring a rather chunky 21mm thick, 90mm wide and 141mm deep, and weighing in at 277g.
 You can't just slip it into your pocket when you're on the move, as you can do with some of the portable drives that we review here, but it won't be any trouble to carry it in a case along with your laptop when you're travelling.